DCC-EX/Support-Planning/Testing/Turntable-EX/TTEX_Regression_Testing.md

 The regression testing process is to be completed prior to any new release of Turntable-EX.

+Note that the focus of the regression testing is the reliability and functionality of the Turntable-EX code, not the accuracy or performance of the stepper motors.
+There are variances to take into account with different manufacturers of stepper motors, particular when it comes to generic clones that have questionable quality control.
+The automatic calibration sequence has been written specifically to cater for this.

 ## Preparation

 The CommandStation used to for this testing must be running the [add-turntable-controller](https://github.com/DCC-EX/CommandStation-EX/tree/add-turntable-controller) branch of release version 4.1.0.

-In addition, the included myAutomation.h and myHal.cpp files must be included with the software uploaded to the CommandStation.
+In addition, the myAutomation.h and myHal.cpp files included in the folder with this file must be included with the software uploaded to the CommandStation.

-**NOTE on myAutomation.h:** If you are not using the default ULN2003/28BYJ-48 stepper driver/motor combination, you will likely need to update the step positions in myAutomation.h for these to be valid and relevant for your testing setup.
+**NOTE on myAutomation.h:** If you are not using the default ULN2003/28BYJ-48 stepper driver/motor combination, you will likely need to update config.h to be relevant for your testing setup.
+If this is the case, you will likely also need to ensure that the step positions used during the Basic Movement tests are updated to suit.

 ### Hardware Requirements

-- CommandStation-EX with wireless and EX-RAIL support.
+- CommandStation-EX with EX-RAIL support (Wireless optional but required if testing with Engine Driver/WiThrottle).
 - An Arduino Nano/Uno configured as per the Turntable-EX documentation with a supported stepper driver, motor, and homing sensor.
+A dual relay board is optional but recommended for validation of phase switching.
 - A suitable config.h file configured as per the Turntable-EX documentation, with the only configuration change being the appropriate stepper driver to suit the supported hardware in use.
 - LEDs for validating the LED and accessory outputs.
 - A phone or tablet running Engine Driver (A full WiThrottle app supporting ROUTEs will also work).